Insurance

 Property and casualty claims.
 Outsourced insurance software companies provide software and a comprehensive suite of claims applications that automate high-frequency claims, speed up settlement of high-severity claims, and improve standardization.
 Using outsourced apps can also reduce overpayments and the cost of claims management.

 Pensions.
 Outsourced pension services include contributions, asset and benefits management, general reporting and ledger, call center support, and consulting.
-Third party services can improve quality of service, lower admin costs, improve efficiency with access to updated information, and improve regulatory compliance.
+Third-party services can lower administrative costs and improve the quality of service, efficiency (with access to updated information), and regulatory compliance.

 Whether it’s a small business or a large company, insurance outsourcing can help companies control costs while streamlining and standardizing back-office processes and managing client-facing operations.

 Domain expertise.
 Few people can perform specialized tasks in the insurance industry.
-Instead of recruiting, training and overseeing full-time employees, an insurance third party service company can provide the domain expertise at the fraction of the standard cost.
+Instead of recruiting, training, and overseeing full-time employees, an insurance third-party service company can provide the domain expertise at a fraction of the standard cost.

 Clearer metrics.
 Outsourced service providers have clear metrics in place to evaluate the health of the outsourcing campaign, and they invest continuously in improving the relationship.
-Experienced staff also means that the work is reviewed stringently to reduce errors and delays.
+Deploying experienced staff also means that the work is reviewed stringently to reduce errors and delays.

 Please contact us to find out about Sourcefit’s custom insurance solutions.